Dmdv/ants-simulation/README.md

 # Ant Mania

-A Rust implementation of the Ant Mania simulation challenge.
 This program simulates the invasion of giant space ants on the planet.

 ## Features